Tanglo/Tanglo/README.md

 * Risk management in medical technology.
 * SDLC for medical technology.
 * Quality management, including for software engineering and SDLC.
-* Medical device regulatory requirements.
+* Medical device regulatory requirements, inclduing Software as a Medical Device (SaMD).

 ### I'm currently learning
 This never stops, but a lot of focus at the moment novel technolgies for wearable instrumentation and data analysis with sparse and patchy signals.